Sometimes Always: Reception

 "Sometimes Always" saw positive critical reception and was often named a highlight from Stoned & Dethroned.
-Ned Raggett of AllMusic wrote, "'Sometimes Always' does indeed make for a lovely little duet," while Drowned In Sound dubbed it the album's "best known and ultimately standout moment."
+Upon the release, Larry Flick from Billboard magazine wrote, "Onetime purveyors of feedback pop return with a light, acoustic toe-tapper that places soothing vocals and melody above its jangly guitars.
+Guest vocalist Hope Sandoval adds a fluttering breeze to a tune that is already wooing the hearts of alternative programmers."
+In a retrospective review, Ned Raggett of AllMusic wrote, "'Sometimes Always' does indeed make for a lovely little duet," while Drowned In Sound dubbed it the album's "best known and ultimately standout moment."
+Martin Aston from Music Week gave it a score of four out of five.
 Pitchfork also named the song a "standout" on Stoned & Dethroned, while Tom Breihan of Stereogum said that the song is a "classic" and that it "rules so hard."

+Music video

+The accompanying music video for "Sometimes Always" was directed by British director Sophie Muller and produced by Rob Small for Oil Factory.
+It was released on 18 July 1994 and features marital discord played out in an American bar.
+Muller also directed the video for "Come On" and designed the album artwork for Stoned & Dethroned.